-The State's Article 66B-Land Use Article also mandates that a community's master plan implement the following visions:
+The State's Article 66B-Land Use Article also mandates that a community's master comprehensive-plan implement the following visions:

 - 1. Development is concentrated in suitable areas; - 2.
-Sensitive areas are protected; - In rural areas, growth is directed to existing population centers and resource areas are protected; - 4.
+Sensitive areas are protected; - 3.
+In rural areas, growth is directed to existing population centers and resource areas are protected; - 4.
 Stewardship of the Chesapeake Bay and the land is a universal ethic; - 5.
 Conservation of resources, including a reduction in resource consumption, is practiced; - 6.
 To assure the achievement of 1 through 5 above, economic growth is encouraged and regulatory mechanisms are streamlined; - 7.
 Adequate public facilities and infrastructure under the control of the municipal corporation are available or planned in areas where growth is to occur, and - 8.
 Funding mechanisms are addressed to achieve these visions.

-This master plan is a guide to public and private actions and decisions adopted by the Town.
-The plan formulation process involved work sessions of the Planning Commission, focus group meetings, and public hearings before the Commission, the Mayor and Town Council.
+This mastercomprehensive-plan is a guide to public and private actions and decisions adopted by the Town.
+The plan formulation process involved work sessions of the Planning Commission, focus group meetings, with input from the Historic Preservation Commission, Forestry and Beautification Committee, Woods Committee, Lake Committee, Border Committee, Dog Park Committee, Bicycle Path Committee, Emergency Preparedness and Safety Committee, Stormwater Management Committee, Town Lighting Committee, and followed by public hearings before the Commission, the Mayor and Town Council.
 The plan addresses areas outside of Town as these relate to the preservation and enhancement of the boundaries and gateways of the Town.
 Notification and participation by Town residents and by other jurisdictions and interests have been encouraged to insure the common good as development of public and private properties occurs.